Forest from above with lake district in world map form

 Data sources and data quality

 In accordance with the OECD Common Approaches, all projects involving fossil fuel power plants or those with annual emissions exceeding 25,000 tonnes of CO2 equivalents (CO2e) must calculate their GHG emissions.
-Where such emissions data or other project-specific GHG-relevant data (e.g., energy use) is available, they are used for the footprint calculation.
-Otherwise, the emissions are determined using so-called economic emission factors.
-These are sector-specific and country-/region-specific factors and specify the average GHG emissions associated with each covered euro of asset value.
-For example, for a covered paper machine in Mexico without project-specific emissions data, the outstanding risk in euros would be multiplied by the average GHG emissions of the paper industry in Mexico in CO2e/euro.
+Where such emissions data or other project-specific GHG-relevant data (e.g. energy use) are available, they are used for the footprint calculation.
+Otherwise, emissions are determined using economic emission factors.

 Baseline